I - Self Realisation, Non-Duality and Enlightenment

 The most effective way of journeying through the labyrinth of our ego structures is to do so with conscious awareness and presence, because then we can process the psychological material (i.e. dissolve the ego structures and reintegrate our consciousness) as we encounter it.
 Then, when we finally reach the core of our being and realise our true-Self, we can be confident that we will not relapse back into ego-identification because the ego will have largely been dissolved.

 Seeking Self-realisation before we are ready is unwise because we are seeking freedom from something (i.e. the false-self) that we still require for our development.
-However, our conditioning can cause us to remain misidentified with the ego-self longer than necessary.
+However, our conditioning can cause us to remain misidentified with the ego-self longer than is necessary.
 So here are a few simple things that we can do to loosen our identification with our ego-self:

 The Path to Self-Realisation

 In early childhood, if something authentic (e.g. an essential quality or our true-Self) is not acknowledged and mirrored back to us by our parents, we presume it is unimportant so we repress it and develop ego structures that will help us cope without it.
 Psycho-spiritual development is about reversing that process – removing the blockages, bringing things into the light and turning the repression into expression.
-Self-realisation only becomes possible when sufficient psychological "undoing" has been completed – when our conditioning has been neutralised and our awareness has been purified (i.e. dis-identified from exiles and ego structures).
+Self-realisation only becomes possible when sufficient psychological "undoing" has been completed – when our conditioning has been neutralised and our awareness has been purified (i.e. dis-identified from ego).

 Even though Self-realisation is an instant event, there are several stages leading up to it that can be used to gauge our progress and guide us onto the next stage of our journey:

-In a deep meditation we might be able to reach stage 3 or 4, but in our everyday lives we may only be at stage 1 or 2.
+In a meditation or self-inquiry we might be able to reach stage 3 or 4, but in our everyday lives we may only be at stage 1 or 2.
 This is quite normal, but we can bring these higher states of consciousness into our everyday lives through Conscious Living (see Chapter 4) and Living Presence (see Chapter 6).
 When we reach stage 3 or 4 in our meditation practice we can start practicing spiritual Self-inquiry (see Chapter 6); prior to that it is more beneficial to practice personal self-inquiry (see Chapter 4).

 Self-realisation results in non-dualistic perception – a direct and intimate unity with everything we encounter.
 But what does it really mean and how does it work?